 What, then, does the FAO mean by “agricultural practices that sustainably increase productivity, resilience, and mitigate GHGs”?
 Do production practices have to meet all three criteria simultaneously to be considered climate smart?
 Is CSA primarily aimed at smallholders in developing nations or the global agricultural sector?
 Are GHG-producing fertilizers privileged or verboten?
 What about GMOs?
 Fossil fuels?
 Or should we all look forward to pedal-operated plows?
 On these points and others, the FAO is notoriously vague.
 For guidance I turned to two recent works, Climate Change and Agriculture Worldwide, a 2016 CIRAD publication, and Earthscan Food and Agriculture’s 2016 Climate Change and Agricultural Development: Improving Resilience Through Climate Smart Agriculture, Agroecology, and Conservation.
 What has been revealed?

 Take fertilizer application, exhibit “A” in the hearts-and-minds struggle.
 Intensive agriculture in the industrialized nations has rationalized fertilizer use on the basis of measured productivity and return to land and labor.
-High fertilizer use obviously has an impact on GHG emissions and pollution.
-However, fertilizer use by smallholders, particularly in sub-Saharan Africa, is still very low, averaging much less than the 50 kg/ha target set by the 2006 Abuja Declaration (Vanlauwe and Giller, 2006).
-Reducing fertilizer applications in these situations does not make much sense.
+High fertilizer rates obviously have an impact on GHG emissions and pollution.
+However, fertilizer application by smallholders, particularly in sub-Saharan Africa is still very low, averaging 10 kg/ha, much less than the 50 kg/ha target set by the 2006 Abuja Declaration, and global average of more than 130 kg/ha (AGRA, 2014; Roser and Richie, 2017; Vanlauwe and Giller, 2006).
+Reducing fertilizer in these situations does not make much sense.
 Researchers and extensionists conducting simple, farmer-managed field trials showing farmers the correct method for applying fertilizer, would go a long way toward improving the efficiency of fertilizers, rather than on their substitution or reduction.